paulmillen/cv-small/README.md

 ## Paul Millen -- WORK IN PROGRESS

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

-Currently a student at one of the most discerning dev bootcamps in the world.
-After a few years as a freelancer in theatre, TV and film, moved into financial support for tech startups.
-Creative,
+I am currently a student at one of the most discerning dev bootcamps in the world.
+Previously, I provided business and accounting support to London tech startups at the forerunning specialists in the sector, iHorizon.
+Prior to *that* I was a freelancer in the theatre and film industry.
+I production managed touring theatre, ran creative projects as a theatre sound designer and swung the boom on the sets of commercials, TV and big budget movies.
+I'm now looking to tackle creative and technical challenges as a junior developer.

 ## Skills